 The 14th day of the first lunar month in spring

 The French celebrate Easter Sunday on the 14th day of the first lunar month in spring.
 This corresponds to the first Sunday after the first full moon in spring.
 This date may change according to the longitude of the city from which this observation is made.
-In France (as in Europe, Australia and America), the reference city is Rome, Italy.
+The reference city in France (as in Europe, Australia and America) is Rome, Italy.

 I told you, it’s not that simple!